 This course will acquaint students with a wide range of C. S. Lewis' works.
 The students will be called upon to respond, in oral and written formats, to Lewis' works.
 Students will also explore the idea of a shared literary fellowship as modeled by the Inklings.
 Spring.
-Prerequisite: ENGL 2301 or 2302.
+Prerequisites: ENGL 1301, 1302, and 2301 or 2302, or equivalent.